 Yes, you can apply to the program if you are a Canadian based outside of Canada, but you will be responsible for covering your travel costs to and from Canada.

-The program will only cover travel expenses to Ottawa for the in-person seminar from locations within Canada.
+The program will only cover travel expenses to Ottawa for the in-person residency from locations within Canada.

 No, this program is open to people working in any sector.

-Applicants must submit a complete application by June 8, 2025.
+Applicants must submit a complete application by the deadline to be considered.
 AKFC assesses all applications received based on skills, experience, and personal suitability for the program.
-A cohort will be designed to ensure diversity across sector, geography, lived experience, ethnicity, ability, career paths, perspectives, and leadership styles.
+A cohort will be selected to ensure diversity across sector, geography, lived experience, ethnicity, ability, career paths, perspectives, and leadership styles.

 Please note, AKFC does not offer feedback on applications or interviews.